-When it comes to reading in French, print books and e-books are both valid options, but reading e-books on an e-reader or tablet offers a distinct advantage: tap on any word on the page and retrieve an instant definition or translation, allowing for a far smoother and more seamless reading experience than using an external dictionary to look up words.
+When it comes to reading in French, print books and e-books are both valid options, but reading e-books on an e-reader or tablet has clear advantages, just like apps: tap on any word on the page and retrieve an instant definition or translation, allowing for a far smoother and more seamless reading experience than using an external dictionary to look up words.
 Entry-level books for easy French reading could include graded readers or parallel texts, the timeless classic Le Petit Prince by Saint-Exupéry, or Sempé and Goscinny’s children’s book series, Le Petit Nicolas.
 For more advanced readers, the works of Albert Camus, Jules Verne and Voltaire are considered accessible and culturally significant.

 For those who want to learn to read French, Lingua’s content is worth a look.
 For beginner to lower-intermediate learners, plenty of free reading material is offered, including short texts and dialogues complete with comprehension quizzes.
 The content is of everyday relevance, focusing on daily life, French culture, family, and travel.
 Advanced French readers may find Lingua’s texts to be lacking in variety and depth, and the majority of B2 texts are premium-only, but there is a substantial amount of easy French reading material for beginners and intermediate learners.